ArthurVankeirsbilck/thesis-control-strategies/README.md

 ![Alt text](Images/Results_peakreduction.png)

+The graph on the bottom right shows that the average quarterly peak has been reduced to a maximum of 1500 kW.
+There is no hard limit to 1500 kW which would cause too much unnecessary peakshaving to occur.
+For each time step, the system calculates the limit of peak reduction required to reach a target maximum peak within a given time window (in our case, fifteen minutes).
+This allows the peak to be optimally reduced.

 ## Arbitrage

 Basic control for charging and discharging a battery.
 Charging is done in function of the produced energy of the PV-installation.
 Discharging occurs as soon as $P_l$ > $P_pv$.